benswift/benswift.github.io/_posts/2019-10-15-sound-file-io-in-extempore-with-libsndfile.md

 Finally, we can calculate how many samples (num frames × num channels) we'll need in our "audio data" buffer.
-We can then use `sf_read` to read the audio data from the file into our buffer, converting it to e.g. `float` as we go (libsndfile can read audio files in a bunch of different formats, but for working with it in Extempore we just want floating point values).
+We can then use `sf_read` to read the audio data from the file into our buffer, converting it to e.g. `float` (or whatever the type of `SAMPLE` is) as we go (libsndfile can read audio files in a bunch of different formats, but for working with it in Extempore we just want floating point values).

 Let's set up a DSP callback (just playing some white noise so that we know that it's working).